juanjosalco/My_Little_Robot/compiler/README.md

 The rotations are considered to be always counterclockwise, that's why the grammar is able to identify when the user wants to rotate clockwise and it transforms the rotation to its equivalent counterclockwise rotation, making the interaction with the robot more natural.

+The grammar also allows the user to chain together multiple instructions in a single program and have a more natural interaction with the robot.

 ## Input and Output

 - Input: The input language code is provided in the `input.txt` file.